Renovamen/renovamen.github.io/src/pages/index.md

 ## Bio

-I am a Ph.D. student in the [Computer Science and Engineering](https://www.eecs.psu.edu/) Department at [Pennsylvania State University](https://www.psu.edu/) advised by Prof. [Huijuan Xu](https://visionlanguagelab.github.io/).
+I am a Ph.D. student in the [Computer Science and Engineering](https://www.eecs.psu.edu/) Department at [Pennsylvania State University](https://www.psu.edu/).
 My current research interests primarily focus on understanding and enhancing the generalizability, efficiency, robustness, and other crucial aspects of machine learning.
 I am also interested in large multimodal models.

 Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) from [Boston University](https://www.bu.edu/) and my bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) from [Tongji University](https://www.tongji.edu.cn/).
 I also interned at Kuaishou and PKU.